beele/homebridge-unifi-protect-camera-motion/README.md

 - Go to the [Google Cloud Platform developer console](https://console.cloud.google.com/apis/credentials)
 - [Create a new project](https://console.cloud.google.com/projectcreate?previousPage=%2Fapis%2Fcredentials)
 - You will be redirected to the first page, here select the newly created project from the dropdown on the top left
-- Select the 'OAuth consent screen' from the left sidebar menu
+- Select the `OAuth consent screen` from the left sidebar menu
-- Select 'External' and continue
+- Select `External` and continue
-- On the next screen only fill in a name for the application and click 'save'
+- On the next screen only fill in a name for the application and click `save`
-- Select the 'Credentials' from the left sidebar menu
+- Select the `Credentials` from the left sidebar menu
-- Click 'Create credentials' from the top and select 'OAuth Client ID' from the dropdown options
+- Click `Create credentials` from the top and select `OAuth Client ID` from the dropdown options
-- Select 'web application', give it a name and fill in the callback URLs with: `http://localhost:8080` for the first and `http://localhost:8080/oauth2-callback` for the second entry (make sure the press return/enter to submit the values, as multiple ones are possible), then click 'create' at the bottom of the page
+- Select `web application`, give it a name and fill in the callback URLs with: `http://localhost:8080` for the first and `http://localhost:8080/oauth2-callback` for the second entry (make sure the press return/enter to submit the values, as multiple ones are possible), then click `create` at the bottom of the page
 - Copy your Client ID and Client secret and store them safely
 - Open a terminal and go to your `.homebridge` folder
 - Create a file named: `unifi-protect-google-settings.json` and open it for editing
-- Copy the contents of the `unifi-protect-google-settings.json` under in the 'resources' folder of this project
+- Copy the contents of the `unifi-protect-google-settings.json` under in the `resources` folder of this project
 - Fill in your Client ID and Client secret, leave the other fields as they are
 - Start your homebridge instance, it will print out an url, open it in a browser an follow the login instructions
 - The page where you will be redirected will display an error unless you are running Homebridge on the same machine as you are running the browser
-- Copy the full url, replace the localhost in the address bar with the ip-address of your raspberry pi, visit the page, you should get the following message: 'OAuth2 callback handled!'
+- Copy the full url, replace the localhost in the address bar with the ip-address of your raspberry pi, visit the page, you should get the following message: `OAuth2 callback handled!`
 - You are now authenticated, and the refresh token has been saved to the previously created config file.
-- The plugin will then create an album named 'Homebridge-Unifi-Protect-Motion-Captures', it will also store the ID of this album so the next time it is not created again (you can rename this album to anything you want)
+- The plugin will then create an album named `Homebridge-Unifi-Protect-Motion-Captures`, it will also store the ID of this album so the next time it is not created again (you can rename this album to anything you want)
 - Any detected motions (both normal and enhanced) will now be uploaded to the previously created album